 Tardiness: Students are expected to attend class on time.
 Coming into class during lecture, demonstration, or quizzing is highly distracting to the students who were on time.
 Every third tardy will be counted as an unexcused absence.
 These will build up quickly if you make it a habit, and it will affect your grade.

 Grading: Your portfolio is important and will be evaluated at the final portfolio review.
 Your portfolio grade will be a major factor in determining the final course grade.
 Grades will include the quality of your work done in class, quizzes, class participation, sketchbook and any homework given.
-Emphasis will be placed on effort, good craftsmanship and neatness of presentation, conceptual and technical development and participation during critiques.
-You may meet with me anytime during the semester to discuss your progress or grade to date.
-There will be one field trip.
+Emphasis will be placed on effort, good craftsmanship and neatness of presentation, conceptual and technical development and participation during the final critique.
+You may meet with me anytime during the semester to discuss your progress or grade to date as well as see your current grade online.

 Make-ups are at the instructor’s discretion.
 You must meet with the instructor to make-up work missed.
 Projects turned in after the assigned deadline will be graded down a full-letter grade for each class period they are late.